Skip to Content

 Cactus soil mix is often used to grow jade plants.
 However, there is a downside to this soil mix as it doesn’t provide sufficient nutrients for the plant.
 Also, the structure of the jade plant requires a more firm ground due to the heavy top and the shallow root system.

 You, therefore, need to add compost to the cactus mix to improve the quality and make it suitable for jade plants.
-In this case, add organic matter and two parts of the cactus mix.
-You can also add one part of perlite or pumice to the mixture to improve quality, although it is entirely optional.
+Add organic matter and two parts of the cactus mix in this case.
+You can add one part of perlite or pumice to the mixture to improve quality, although it is optional.

 2. Creating jade plant soil using potting mix